 What is the new technical idea?
-Advancements in measurement science are needed to estimate the economic impact associated with community resilience planning for natural and man-made hazards.
-Currently, disaster-related loss (damage) estimates are available, although they tend to focus on direct loss only, and fail to consider down-stream, indirect, and sustained effects, such as business interruption, which can be large and have a significant effect on the short- and long-term stability of a local or regional economy.
+Advancements in measurement science are needed to estimate the economic impact associated with community resilience planning for natural and human-made hazards.
+Currently, disaster-related loss (damage) estimates are available, although they tend to focus on direct loss only and are at aggregated levels; these estimates often fail to consider down-stream, indirect, and sustained effects, such as business interruption, which can be large and have a significant effect on the short- and long-term stability of a local or regional economy.
 Also missing are estimates of the cost of prevention, protection, and mitigation of hazards and potential disaster events, as well as the expenditures required during the response and recovery phases.
 A methodology to value the economic impact and avoided costs is needed to evaluate the return-on-investment of community resource allocation decisions made to reduce future economic damages from disturbances and disasters, while recognizing the need to achieve balance with other community goals, and to account for uncertainty.

-A first-generation decision support tool will be published to support community resilience planning to facilitate cost-effective resource allocation and to minimize the economic impact of hazards and potential disaster events.
-Development of this support tool will be based on the beta version of the tool developed in FY17, stakeholder input and feedback, and findings from the invitational workshop held in FY 2015, a literature review, stakeholder input, and continued related research, including efforts on business continuity and the ‘resilience dividend.’
-Draft standards submitted, and subsequently approved, to ASTM through the subcommittees E06.81 (Performance of Buildings - Building Economics) and E54.05 (Homeland Security Applications – Building and Infrastructure Protection) will provide the technical basis of the first-generation decision support tool, based on industry best practices.
+An online decision support tool will be published to support community resilience planning to facilitate cost-effective resource allocation and to minimize the economic impact of hazards and potential disaster events.
+Development of this support tool will be based on the beta version of the tool developed in FY17 and FY18, stakeholder input and feedback, and continued related research, including efforts on business continuity and the ‘resilience dividend.’
+Draft standards submitted, and subsequently approved, to ASTM will provide the technical basis of the first-generation decision support tool, based on industry best practices.
 Formal ‘standard guides’ will ensure the methodology is consistent (across communities and over time), transparent, reproducible, and based on peer-reviewed science.
 The standard practices will describe the approach for measuring the economic impact for communities by identifying the relevant costs and losses needed, as well as the economic tools, to make sound financial decisions.